 God’s love and provision

 Wheat is a symbol of God’s love and the value of His provision, which is universal.
-The abundance of wheat is described in passages like Deuteronomy 8:8 and Psalm 81:16 as a picture of God’s favor and faithfulness to His followers.
+The abundance of wheat is described as a picture of God’s favor and faithfulness to His followers in passages like Deuteronomy 8:8, “a land with wheat and barley, vines and fig trees, pomegranates, olive oil and honey” and Psalm 81:16, “But he would feed you with the finest of the wheat, and with honey from the rock I would satisfy you.”

 Life and sustenance